-It's important to note that 802.1x doesn't provide the actual authentication mechanisms.
-When using 802.1x, the EAP type, such as Transport Layer Security (EAP-TLS) or EAP Tunneled Transport Layer Security (EAP-TTLS) defines how the authentication takes place.
+It is important to note that 802.1x does not provide the actual authentication mechanisms.
+When using 802.1x, the EAP type, such as Transport Layer Security (EAP-TLS), or EAP Tunneled Transport Layer Security (EAP-TTLS), defines how the authentication takes place.

 Note: For environments with a Remote Authentication Dial-In User Service (RADIUS) infrastructure, WPA supports Extensible Authentication Protocol (EAP).
-For environments without a RADIUS infrastructure, WPA supports the use of a preshared key.
+For environments without a RADIUS infrastructure, WPA supports the use of a pre-shared key.